(832) 962-8650 [email protected]

 Poor water quality can negatively impact the taste of food and drink.
 Water that contains impurities, such as minerals or chemicals, can alter the flavor of beverages like coffee or tea, making them taste bitter or sour.
 Bad water also can noticeably affect the taste of the food that comes out of the kitchen as well.
 This can be a major turnoff for customers who expect a high level of quality when dining out.

-In addition to impacting taste, poor water quality can also affect the appearance of food and drink.
+Poor water quality can also affect the appearance of food and drink.
 Water with high levels of sediment or particles – in particular, hard water – can create a cloudy appearance in beverages or leave residue on glassware.
 This can make the restaurant appear unclean or unprofessional, further detracting from the customer experience.

 Health and Safety